bbauska/W3Cx-2of5/README.md

 -   appears below and to the left of their block level neighbors (like a carriage return on a typewriter going to the next new line)

--   &lt;b&gt; will expand to fill the width of the parent container by default<b>
+-   &lt;b&gt; will expand to fill the width of the parent container by default</b>

 -   respects all margin properties